 Fifteen to eighteen hours recovered across a five-survey week is significant.
 Those hours can be used to:

-• Conduct a sixth survey at £600 additional revenue — a meaningful revenue uplift if your bottleneck is desk time (though many surveyors find their constraint is yard availability or client volume)
+- Conduct a sixth survey at £600 additional revenue — a meaningful revenue uplift where the bottleneck is desk time (though many surveyors find their constraint is yard availability or client volume)

 The cost of a digital survey tool is a small fraction of the survey fee — less than a solicitor's disbursement on a property transaction of comparable size.
 The comparison is apt: the report is the surveyor's primary professional product, not an optional extra.